 Overall, taxpayers in Utah face a relatively low state and local tax burden.
 That will be truer for some Utah residents than others, however.
 Below we’ll take a deep dive into Utah’s most important tax rules to see how they might affect you.

 Utah Income Tax

 Taxable income is calculated by subtracting all personal exemptions from total income.
-The personal exemption in Utah is equal to 75% of the federal personal exemption.
-This means for 2017 taxes the Utah exemption is therefore $3,038.
+In Utah, you can claim a personal exemption of $565 for each dependent you claimed on your federal tax return.
 Exemptions can be claimed for filers, spouses and dependents.
 Additional exemptions can be claimed for dependents with disabilities.
-Consider hiring a professional accountant or looking into tax preparation software like Credit Karma and Jackson Hewitt to help file your tax returns.

-There are no itemized or standard deductions in Utah, but the Taxpayer Tax Credit, described below, is based on federal deductions.
-Likewise, Social Security income in Utah is taxable.
-However the Retirement Income Tax Credit helps alleviate the tax burden for retirees.
+There are no itemized or standard deductions in Utah, but the Taxpayer Tax Credit, described below, is based on federal deductions and can lower the tax burden for taxpayers at lower income levels.
+Likewise, Social Security income in Utah is taxable, but the Retirement Income Tax Credit helps alleviate the tax burden for retirees.
 All credits are subtracted directly from total income tax liability.
 Some of the major tax credits include:

 - The Qualifying Solar Project Credit is 25% of the amount paid to purchase qualifying solar units, up to a maximum of $2,000.

-- The Retirement Income Tax Credit is a refundable credit available to taxpayers over the age of 65.
+- The Retirement Income Tax Credit is a refundable credit available to taxpayers born before December 31, 1952.
 The credit can be up to $450, or $900 for joint filers.
 This credit phases out above a certain income level.

 - The Low-income Housing Credit is available to taxpayers who live in a low-income housing project.
 The amount of the credit is determined by the Utah Housing Corporation.